alicecaml/alice/README.md

    auto-formatting rules.
  - The OCaml compiler and dev tools are not packages, and will be provided as binary downloads, managed by this tool.
- - Packages that build with spice do not depend on spice.
-This allows spice to depend on packages from its own ecosystem (once it's bootstrapped).
+ - Packages that build with alice do not depend on alice.
+This allows alice to depend on packages from its own ecosystem (once it's bootstrapped).
- - Users cannot define build rules.
-Spice will know how to compile OCaml and C executables and libraries.
+ - Users cannot define build rules. alice will know how to compile OCaml and C executables and libraries.
 This lets us keep the config file format simple.
  - Discourage open upper/lower bounds on dependency versions.
 Packages (including ports of Opam packages) will be versioned with semver.